-- Maintain liaison and interaction with the PAPs and local communities to address their concerns; - Provide proper guidance to PAPs for the submission of their requests for compensation as per eligibility and entitlement; - Resolve the grievance at 1st Tier GRC; - Help the PAPs to forward their complaints, if not resolved, to the GRC (PMU (C&W)); and - Maintain close liaison with PMU (C&W), contractor and relevant government departments for RAP implementation. - Any other tasks related to land acquisition and resettlement.
+- Provide proper guidance to PAPs for the submission of their requests for compensation as per eligibility and entitlement; - Resolve the grievance at 1st Tier GRC; - Help the PAPs to forward their complaints, if not resolved, to the GRC (PMU (C&W)); and - Maintain close liaison with PMU (C&W), contractor and relevant government departments for RAP implementation. - Any other tasks related to land acquisition and resettlement.